-And Then She Saved has been featured on CNNMoney, Clark Howard, Yahoo, Business Pundit and a whole bunch of other places.
+And Then We Saved has been featured on CNNMoney, Clark Howard, Yahoo, Business Pundit and a whole bunch of other places.
 Readership is high and is expected to reach even higher levels.

 Big things are in the works!
 I can’t wait to tell you ALL about them!

-Click here for more detailed information and to support And Then She Saved.
+Click here for more detailed information and to support And Then We Saved.

 I’m looking for people who have interesting/exciting/horrible/great/sad/moving/inspiring financial/money/saving/spending/making do and mending/living simply/living inexpensively stories/experiences/lives that you’re willing to share.

 I’m looking for guest writer contributers and people willing to do Q&A’s.
 This would be for a new weekly section on this blog.
 Contact me via the Contact button above or email me at: email@example.com